by Marshall Breeding. January 18, 2009

 The link between the lib-web-cats entry and the survey automatically populated fields for the library name and current automation system and provided access to other data elements about the library as needed.
 The report on survey response demographics, for example, relies on data from lib-web-cats.

 A number of methods were used to solicit responses to the survey.
-E-mail messages were sent to library-oriented mailing lists such as WEB4LIB and NGC4LIB.
+E-mail messages were sent to library-oriented mailing lists such as WEB4LIB, PUBLIB, and NGC4LIB.
+Invitational messages were also sent to many lists for specific automation systems and companies.
 Where contact information was available in lib-web-cats, and automated script produced e-mail messages with a direct link to the survey response form for that library.

 The survey attempted to limit responses to one per library.
 This restriction was imposed to attempt to sway the respondents to reflect the broad perceptions of their institution rather than their personal opinions.